The Museum Gaze is a newsletter about playing with new ways of paying attention.

 About Marina

-Originally from Michigan, Marina moved to museum-saturated Paris to complete a master's in muséologie at the École du Louvre and work in the education department of a Parisian museum.
-She moved back to North America for a PhD program in Museum Studies at the Université de Québec à Montréal, focusing on how museums develop digital projects to create engaging experiences for visitors.
-She also serves on the board of the Committee for Education and Cultural Action within the International Council of Museums (ICOM).
+Originally from Michigan, Marina moved to museum-saturated Paris to complete a master's in muséologie at the École du Louvre and work on the education team at the Agence France-Muséums.
+Québec became her adopted home when she came to pursue a PhD in Museum Studies at the Université du Québec à Montréal (UQAM).
+She is an associate member of the Group for Research on Education and Museums (GREM) at UQAM and has served on the board of the Committee for Education and Cultural Action within the International Council of Museums (ICOM).